MightyCristof/QSED/README.md

         qsed_resamp,'test_data_READY.sav','galtemp.sav','comp.sav',1000,/verbose

-   For very large datasets, you may find the /VERBOSE keyword useful, which will print an alert to screen to keep you updated on qSED progress (every 10% of input sources).
+   For very large datasets, you may find the /VERBOSE keyword useful, which will print an alert to screen to keep you updated on QSED progress (every 10% of input sources).